Surf Stadium: 1998–2008

-2009-Present
+2009–present

 After the stadium closed, its condition seriously deteriorated due to lack of maintenance and vandalism.
 However, the abandoned stadium received considerable restoration in 2011 to prepare it to be used as a VIP area for a three-day musical festival headlined by the Dave Matthews Band that was held at the former Bader Field airport.
 Most of the improvements focused on repairing the facility's fire-suppression system and plumbing, as well as rejuvenating the field itself.
 The stadium was used for VIP seating for special ticket holders for the festival, and for a "Summer Fest" concert featuring rapper Rick Ross.

 In April 2012, the stadium was officially renamed as "Surf Stadium", and after additional renovation work, a youth baseball league tournament was held there in August 2012.